 Off-grid energy, long the focus of nonprofits and governments, is becoming the next massive investment opportunity for the world’s biggest energy players, with hundreds of millions of dollars going into solar home systems and other energy solutions for the billions of people who lack access to reliable grid power, or any power at all.

 Private investment globally (including a substantial amount from major global gas companies) outpaces public investment for microgrids.
 The key to the future success of the global microgrid market lies in maximizing both public and private investment.
 Decentralized off-grid energy systems are a worthy investment.
 The investing world wants to put money in these low carbon, highly efficient, energy technologies.

 Microgrids spread across the developing world

-Communities in developing countries (such countries in Africa, Asia, and Latin America), especially those in remote locations, benefit from the deployment of microgrids.
-As African nations push for rural electrification, they look to microgrids as a solution to the problem.
-Microgrids that use renewable energy are more cost effective and safer compared to fuels like kerosene that are widely used in Africa today.
+Communities in developing countries (such as in Africa, Asia, and Latin America), especially those in remote locations, benefit from the deployment of microgrids.
+As African nations push for rural electrification, they look to microgrids as a solution.
+Microgrids that use renewable energy are more cost-effective and safer compared to fuels like kerosene that are widely used in Africa today.

 Microgrids are important for remote communities throughout the world.
 Electrification of rural villages has been made possible through microgrids.
-Power needed for water pumping, and purification, is done with the help of various microgrids throughout the world.
+The power needed for water pumping and purification is done with the help of various microgrids throughout the world.
 Mobile communication has a wider reach in the continents through telecom towers that are powered by microgrids.

-Microgrids also improve the quality of life of the community is improved, and the skill base of the locals is developed as well.
-Microgrids represent a better alternative; they are not subject to market price fluctuations, and often use renewable energy.
-Microgrids are reliable energy sources that keep running when the municipal grid goes down; they represent back-up energy with storage.
+Microgrids also improve the quality of life of the community, and the technological skill base of the locals is developed as well.
+Decentralized energy systems are not subject to market price fluctuations.
+Microgrids are reliable energy sources that keep running when the municipal grid goes down.
+They often represent backup energy with storage.